 Saba, the Netherlands’ smallest municipality at five square miles, lies just off St. Maarten and can be accessed from there via a twelve-minute plane ride.
-You’ll find no white sandy beaches in Saba, as the island consists largely of the potentially active volcano and lush rainforest.
-Even better, you’ll find no chains or mega resorts; small hotels, quirky bars, and charming restaurants dot the winding roads.
-On this island, most of the people don’t own cars; they simply stick out a thumb when traveling to work or school to hitch a ride — the tight-knit community with fewer than 2,000 people is just that safe.
+You’ll find no white sandy beaches in Saba, as the island consists largely of the potentially active volcano and lush rainforest — but that’s just part of the charm.
 Here’s how to plan your own visit to the “Unspoiled Queen of the Caribbean.”

 Where to Stay

 Only a handful of hotels exist on the island, all under fifteen rooms.
 The Queen’s Gardens Resort & Spa is the finest choice, though.
 Owned by a delightful husband-and-wife duo, the property is perched 1,200 feet above sea level in Troy Hill.
 There are twelve private-floor suites and one three-bedroom villa, most of which boast a private Jacuzzi overlooking the Caribbean Sea and rainforest below.
 When you’re not out exploring, relax by the island’s largest pool, sip well-made cocktails at the bar, or take in a treatment at the newly built Frangipani Spa (seriously, a massage in an open-air loft is about as good as it gets).
-Dinner at the Queen’s Gardens Restaurant is a favorite among guests and locals in the area.
-The menu changes daily, but signature dishes like a spiny tailed lobster are caught fresh from the waters below.
-Couples love the “bird’s nest,” a treehouse built into the property’s 100-year-old mango tree.
 Rates start at $225 per night.

 Alternatively, there’s Juliana’s Hotel, home to the Tropics Cafe that’s beloved by guests and locals.
 We love the Orchid Cottage, complete with a full kitchen, living area, outdoor shower, and private veranda.